Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

     **Prerequisite:** :weapon-prop-versatile: **Versatile** property or No Weapon Property

-    If you hit a creature with this weapon, that creature has :d20-disadv: Disadvantage on its next attack roll before the start of your next turn.
+    If you hit a creature with this weapon, that creature has **:d20-disadv: Disadvantage**{ .em } on its next attack roll before the start of your next turn.

 - ### Slow